International-Data-Spaces-Association/InformationModel/modules/resource/README.md

-# Module: Application
+# Module Application

 An Application functionally extends the Conenctor runtime with particular capabilities.

-There are 3 types of Applicatinons:
+There are 3 types of Applications:

 1. Data App
 2. Data App Plugin